 SUMMARY

-Executive Summary: This document provides MSI information related to NAVAREA VII and is to be taken into consideration at the WWNWS2 Meeting.
+Executive Summary: This document provides MSI information related to NAVAREA VII.

-Action to be taken: Paragraph 12.
+Action to be taken: Paragraph 12

 Related documents: None

-Background: The Co-coordinator of NAVAREA VII in conjunction with the South African Meteorological Service currently transmits all the necessary NAVAREA VII and METAREA VII (SafetyNET) Weather Information and Shipping Safety messages via the IOR and AOR-E satellites.
+1. Background: The Co-coordinator of NAVAREA VII in conjunction with the South African Meteorological Service currently transmits all the necessary NAVAREA VII and METAREA VII (SafetyNET) Weather Information and Shipping Safety messages via the IOR and AOR-E satellites.
 These messages are backed up by HF transmissions from Cape Town Radio as the GMDSS service provider.